 This post deals with pregnancy loss and may be triggering for some readers.

 Watch: A tribute to the babies we've lost.
-Post continues below.
+Post continues after video.